FridaToriz/FridaToriz.github.io/README.md

 # FridaToriz.github.io
-Google clone using HTML and CSS
+Google interface clone using HTML and CSS
+This was my final project at Tecnolochicas Pro bootcamp.
+I think it really resembles the original one (●'◡'●)